garg-tech/CyberSecurity/README.md

 # CyberSecurity
-This repository contains different programs for protecting or penetrating systems.
+I will use this repository to store programs for protecting or penetrating systems and services.